onlyjazz/flask-docs/docs/flask_and_edc.md

        EDC has a lot of connectivity, After you add a site in Flask you must go to EDC and "edit" the site.

-       Just click edit and save without edit anything.
+       Just click edit and save without editing anything.

 ##Relationship between Forms and EDC
-If your study uses [ClinCapture Database](./manage_studies.md#add-study) you can connect the two.
+If your study uses [ClinCapture Database](./manage_studies.md#add-study), you can connect the two.

 ###Import CRF from EDC
-You can import CRF from EDC to Forms by click on the blue **IMPORT CRF FROM EDC** button
+You can import CRF from EDC to Forms by click on the blue **IMPORT CRF FROM EDC** button.

 ![Screenshot](img/forms/forms_import_crf_from_edc.PNG)

-CRF list opens and you can import each CRF needed.
+The CRF list opens and you can import each CRF needed.

 ![Screenshot](img/forms/import_crf_list.PNG)